anis8ahmadi/Extract_files/README.md

-app-2files
+#Extract_files
-This application will 2 files from Freesurfer's parcellation.
+This application will copie files from Freesurfer's parcellation.